brookswoolf/Trading-Algorithms/README.md

 This repository contains the customized trading algorithms that I have created using the Quantopian IDE:

-Visit [Quantopian](https://www.quantopian.com/algorithms) and copy/paste any of the algorithms to test!
+Go to [Quantopian](https://www.quantopian.com/algorithms) and copy/paste any of the algorithms to test!

 Enjoy! ^_^